Skip to content

 Quiz 2 Reconstruct the sentences below by dragging each word in the correct order and placing it on the lined spaces.

-anyone internet on information the can put
+anyone the internet put on can information

 Common sentence problems